Music of New Jersey: Folk and bluegrass music

-The Folk and Bluegrass scene in New Jersey consists of performances at festivals and small venues throughout the state, mostly in small cities and college towns with more active music scenes.
-Some of these towns and cities are Montclair, Hoboken, New Brunswick, and Princeton.
+The Folk and Bluegrass scene in New Jersey consists of performances at festivals and small venues throughout the state, mostly in small cities and college towns with active music scenes.
+Some of these towns and cities include Montclair, Hoboken, New Brunswick, and Princeton.

-There is little information about early folk music in New Jersey.
-One of the more documented regions for early folk music in the colonial era is from the Pine Barrens and shore regions of southern New Jersey.
-It was there, in the sandy, dense forests and small shore towns, that the earliest settlers played musical elements of their home countries as well as sang stories of the new land they called home.
+One of the regions for early folk music in the colonial era is the Pine Barrens and shore regions of southern New Jersey.
+It was in the sandy, dense forests and small shore towns that the earliest settlers played musical elements from their home countries and sang stories of the new land they called home.
 Some examples ranged from Scots/Irish fiddle tunes to Yiddish and Lithuanian songs.
-It was in this region that stories were sung and legends like the Jersey Devil were born.
+In this region, stories and legends were sung, including the Jersey Devil.

 Various workshops, music development institutions, and festivals throughout New Jersey have celebrated folk and bluegrass music for decades.
-The Folk Project has hosted many folk music singers in the past years including; Richard Shindell, Bob Franke, and Odetta.
-The New Jersey Folk Festival is held every year at Rutgers University, celebrating a variety of artists, both nationally or locally known.
+The Folk Project has hosted many folk singers in recent years, including Richard Shindell, Bob Franke, and Odetta.
+The New Jersey Folk Festival is held every year at Rutgers University, celebrating a variety of artists, both nationally and locally known.
 Jim Murphy and The Pine Barons have been playing bluegrass at venues in southern New Jersey for over forty years.
 The Delaware Valley Bluegrass Festival takes place annually at the Salem County Fairgrounds in Woodstown, New Jersey.
 The Hurdy Gurdy Folk Music Club celebrates folk music in the northern part of the state.
 The Irish festival at the Jersey Shore celebrates Irish folk music every summer in Sea Girt.

-John Dull, a Rutherford native, is a well known folk artist who has worked with a wide variety of musicians in many genres.
+John Dull, a Rutherford native, is a well-known folk artist who has worked with a wide variety of musicians in many genres.
 Progressive bluegrass band Railroad Earth hails from Stillwater, New Jersey.
 Hunterdon County, New Jersey native Sharon Van Etten is an acclaimed singer of folk and indie rock music, performing solo as well as with many other famous artists.
 David Grisman, born in Hackensack, is a celebrated mandolinist and Newgrass composer.
 Another highly respected New Jersey folk artist is Meg Baird.
 John Gorka, a leader of the New Folk movement, was born in Edison.
 New Jersey folk singer and activist Catherine Moon has released several critically acclaimed independent albums.
 Atlantic City native and folk singer Jim Albertson sings songs that tell stories of South Jersey.
-The variety of folk and bluegrass music reflects the cultural past of America and New Jersey, including stories of the widely varied ethnic groups in the state, as well as revivalist styles.
+The variety of folk and bluegrass music reflects the cultural past of America and New Jersey, including stories of the state's diverse ethnic groups, as well as revivalist styles.